 Now that you’ve checked and calculated your estimated retirement income you can move on to the next important item, expenses.
-Indeed, how much you need is based on what you’ll be spending and you can see how well your estimated retirement income accommodates that.
+How much you need is based on what you’ll be spending and you can see how well your estimated retirement income accommodates that.
 This way you’ll be able to check if you fall short and make any adjustments to your retirement planning goals.
 Make it a habit to re-do this year before your retirement kicks-in of staying realistic about your budget.
 Here are the typical things to consider when calculating a retirement budget.

 Are you renting or do you still have a mortgage?
 Your retirement plan should include paying off your mortgage as much as possible before retirement.
 Ideally, you should be mortgage-free before you retire to reduce the financial strain on your retirement budget.

 Credit Card Debt and Loans